thelinuxpirate/thelinuxpirate/README.md

 # Extra
 ## KernelCanopy
-I'm also interested in founding an Open Source development company to create software for unix-like systems.
+I'm interested in founding an Open Source Development company to create software.
 This would be under the name "KernelCanopy".

 ## Software I use:
 [![](https://skillicons.dev/icons?i=linux,discord,emacs,)](https://skillicons.dev)